 You can find more information here.
 They come with a higher price tag and include added benefits such as food and beverage, transfer to and from tournament, or accommodation.
-This year, we purchase a package with Steve Furgal’s International Tennis Tours, US Open official travel partner.
-All communications with them have been great so far and we will try to write a trip report after our trip.
-We also purchased several additional standard tickets ourselves through Ticketmaster.
+In 2018, we purchased a package with Steve Furgal’s International Tennis Tours, US Open official travel partner, in addition to purchasing several additional tickets ourselves on Ticketmaster.
+All communications with them prior to the tournament were great and they were always available for help during the tournament.

 Though there are different sites with resale tickets, Ticketmaster is the official resale partner.
 You can check the resale inventory on US Open Ticket Exchange by Ticketmaster or on Ticketmaster.
 Some resale tickets on Ticket Exchange site aren’t on Ticketmaster, so it’s best to check both sites.

 Many of these tickets, usually lower promenade, loge and courtside, are priced at a premium.
 They can be irrationally high, which is one of the main reasons why we want to write this post.
 I can imagine how frustrated genuine fans feel when trying to find tickets with a limited budget.
-Therefore we decided to observe ticket prices from now through the end of the tournament, hoping to find a trend or at least help you have an idea of ticket face value and average resale price.
-Then you can determine how overpriced resale tickets are and if you are willing to pay for the markup.
+The general advice here is you should not buy any resale tickets before official standard tickets go on sale.
+More on this later :).